rco98/Breast-Cancer-Classification-with-Traditional-ML/README.md

 ---

-## Create and activate conda environment
+## Create and Activate Conda Environment
 Once Anaconda is installed and properly configured, create a new environment that includes all the required Python packages.

 Open the Anaconda Prompt, navigate to your BR-Classification folder, and run the following commands: